dariakiseleva/NileExpress/WORKNOTES.md

 - [ ] Not sure what to do with the index.css defaults, maybe delete later
 - [ ] Come back to storybook - learn to set it up properly etc.
 - [ ] Deploy to Netlify (come back)
+- [ ] Upon refreshing while signed in, the basket gets empty.

 ## Notes